Crystallographic Resources at Otterbein University

 - Crystallographic Point Groups - a “decorated solid” illustration of the 32 crystallographic point groups

-Other Additions: Additional pages have been added detailing the X-ray facilities available at Otterbein and selected crystal structures determined together with undergraduate (and high school) students.
-Other resources include 3D-printable files of unit cell representations and other useful links and materials.
+Additional pages have been added detailing the X-ray facilities available at Otterbein and selected crystal structures determined together with undergraduate (and high school) students.
+Resources include 3D-printable files of unit cell representations and other useful links and materials.